schoettl/bank-holiday-germany/README.md

 public holidays and federal holidays.
 That was when the library's interface got complicated.

-The module path is a bit long and clumsy but it still seems accurate.
+The module path was long, clumsy and inaccurate because it wasn't only about bank holidays anymore.

 ### Why the mix of english function names and german type constructors?